mdlincoln/hypothesisr/README.md

 ## To-do

-1. Update annotations
-2. Target annotations to specific parts of a webpage
+1. Target annotations to specific parts of a webpage
-3. Generalize hypothesisr to work on localized installations of hypothes.is
+1. Generalize hypothesisr to work on localized installations of hypothes.is

 ---
 [Matthew Lincoln](http://matthewlincoln.net)